neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 Neo4j browser is available on port 7474 of any of the hostnames described above.
 However, because of the network environment that the cluster is in, hosts in the neo4j cluster advertise themselves with private internal DNS that is not resolvable from outside of the cluster.
 See the “Security” and “Limitations” sections in this document for a discussion of the issues there, and for pointers on how you can configure your database with your organization’s DNS entries to enable this access.

-Browser access can be enabled with the following steps though
+Browser access can be enabled with the following steps.

 #### Determine your Cluster Leader